Worker Financial Wellness Initiative

 Step 1: Getting the Worker Story Videos Right

-Step 2: Creating more Persuasive Copy and Visuals
+Step 2: Creating Persuasive Copy and Visuals

 Step 3: Building Out Case Studies and Creating Promotional Material for the Companies

-When it came to promotion, each company was given the 3-min and 1-min version of their worker interviews, along with an additional list of quotes from the cut portions of the video that might work for social.
-While we encouraged them to promote the main Initiative overall, I gave them the case study pages to ensure that every company had their own “highlight” page.
-Lastly, we gave them social templates for most platforms, but with an emphasis on LinkedIn and Instagram given the audiences we wanted to reach, crafted a joint press release, and worked with our some of our biggest contacts/influencers to get them onboard with the promotion as well.
+While we encouraged them to promote the Worker Financial Wellness Initiative overall, I gave them the case study pages to ensure that every company had their own “highlight” page.
+Lastly, I gave them social templates for most platforms (with an emphasis on LinkedIn and Instagram given the audiences we wanted to reach), crafted a joint press release, and worked with our some of our biggest contacts/influencers to get them onboard with the promotion.
+Lastly, we also created some small flyers that could be used at both our and partner events to bring people up to speed on the program quickly.

 Results: